Parent of a Future Doctor: Everything You Need to Know

 Consider Premed Major Options

 Another big step for high schoolers is deciding what premed major to pursue.
-In order to apply to medical school, students must complete several prerequisite courses, but the specific major they choose is up to them.
+To apply to medical school, students must complete several prerequisite courses, but the specific major they choose is up to them.
 A student can major in film studies and still be a premed as long as they fulfill their prerequisites.

 While the most common and straightforward path is biological sciences, what’s most important is that your child chooses something they’re truly passionate about.
 That said, biology is a major component of medicine, so if your child doesn’t like the subject, they should strongly consider why they want to be a doctor.